 Like the racing series, the city itself is relatively new, having been lavishly constructed in the mid-1990's in a bid to move the heart of government from the congested centre of the nation's capital Kuala Lumpur.

 As a planned city, the streets are generally wide and designed for modern traffic, offering good possibilities for the racing circuit.
-Designed by British architect Simon Gibbons, the 12-turn course used much of the city's main boulevard and passed between a number of landmark buildings, including the Ministry of Finance and some of the city's most recognisable skyscrapers.
-The striking Seri Wawasan Bridge, shaped like a sail, also formed a backdrop to the Turn 10 hairpin.
+Designed by British architect Simon Gibbons, the course used much of the city's main boulevard and passed between a number of landmark buildings, including the Ministry of Finance and some of the city's most recognisable skyscrapers.
+The striking Seri Wawasan Bridge, shaped like a sail, also formed a backdrop to the hairpin.
 Drivers were faced with tackling a mixture of straights, slow to medium speed corners, a hairpin plus a tight first-corner chicane.
 There was even a section over a bridge.

 The Malaysian Prime Minister Najib Razak was instrumental in ensuring the race took place at Putrajaya and should have an easy journey to the circuit – his office is just a few miles to the north.
 For everyone else, the city's well-appointed hotels and quick transport links to Kuala Lumpur made this a straightforward event to attend.

-The circuit iwas located in downtown Putrajaya city, approximately 30 minutes south of Kuala Lumpur, Malaysia.
+The circuit was located in downtown Putrajaya city, approximately 30 minutes south of Kuala Lumpur, Malaysia.
 Kuala Lumpur International Airport (KLIA) is 30 minutes to the south, while the smaller Sultan Abdul Aziz Shah Airport (SZB) is 50 minute's drive to the north.